QIAGEN (NYSE:QGEN) Updates Q1 2022 Earnings Guidance

-QIAGEN (NYSE:QGEN) updated its first quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.720-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $0.410.
+QIAGEN (NYSE:QGEN) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.720-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.410.
 The company issued revenue guidance of $567.20 M-, compared to the consensus revenue estimate of $445.62 million.QIAGEN also updated its FY 2022 guidance to $2.050-$ EPS.

-A number of brokerages have commented on QGEN.
-Norddeutsche Landesbank reiterated a hold rating on shares of QIAGEN in a report on Thursday, October 21st.
-Redburn Partners began coverage on shares of QIAGEN in a research report on Thursday, October 14th.
-They set a buy rating for the company.
-Wells Fargo & Company boosted their price objective on shares of QIAGEN from $58.00 to $60.00 and gave the company an equal weight rating in a research report on Tuesday, December 14th.
-DZ Bank upgraded shares of QIAGEN from a hold rating to a buy rating in a research report on Monday, January 17th.
-Finally, Zacks Investment Research lowered shares of QIAGEN from a buy rating to a hold rating and set a $56.00 price target for the company. in a research note on Thursday, October 21st.
-Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of Buy and an average target price of $54.09.

 QIAGEN Company Profile